 This describes an advice process.
 It indicates that Caledonian was advising consumers on transfers out of armed forces schemes and "putting them into" an investment bond.
-I think the only reasonable conclusion which could be drawn from that description was that advice was likely being given.
+At that time, Friends Provident was being used, although by the time of Mr S' investment he was directed to invest in Business C and then ultimately in JBL.
+I think the only reasonable conclusion which could be drawn from the above description was that advice was likely being given.
 Given these statements, it would be difficult to imagine a situation where Caledonian were giving that kind of tailored guidance without giving advice on the merits of transferring.